Sy-edUzair/10PearlsAQIPredictor/README.md

 ### Environment Variables

-Create a `.env` file or set the following:
+Create a `.env` file or set the following in COLAB:

 ```
 OPENWEATHER_API_KEY=your_api_key